jswymer/mydoctest/articles/fa-how-depreciate-amortize.md

 - Automatically, by running the **Calculate Depreciation** batch job.
 - Manually, by using the fixed asset G/L journal.

-Dynamics NAV can calculate daily depreciation, which allows you to calculate depreciation for any period.
+Financials can calculate daily depreciation, which allows you to calculate depreciation for any period.
 You can therefore analyze current operating results on, for example, a monthly, quarterly, or annual basis.
 The calculation uses a standard year of 360 days and a standard month of 30 days.
 For more information, see [Depreciation Methods](fa-depreciation-methods.md).

 If a fixed asset is used by several departments, periodic depreciation can be automatically allocated to these departments according to a user-defined allocation table.